-- 11.10 Anglia Ruskin University provides an award certificate to each student on whom it confers an award. - 11.11 Such certificates record: - the name of Anglia Ruskin University; - the full name of the student as entered on Anglia Ruskin University's Student Record System.
-It is the responsibility of the student to ensure that this information is correctly entered; - the full award title as defined in Regulation 2.1 of these Academic Regulations;

-- the approved course title; - any award classification, as appropriate (e.g. upper second class honours, merit or distinction); - the month and year of the Anglia Ruskin Awards Board meeting at which the recommendation to confer the award was made; - subject to the prior approval of the Senate, the name of any Associate College with whom Anglia Ruskin University has collaborated in relation to the named award; [NB: this currently does not apply to any Associate College] - a reference to the existence of a transcript, if the principal language of instruction for the award is not English and/or the language of assessment is not English - an appropriate reference if the award includes credit based on accredited prior certificated learning (APCL) or accredited prior experiential learning (APEL). - 11.12 The certificate bears the signature of the Vice-Chancellor. - 11.13 The Academic Registrar is responsible for the provision of all award certificates, prepared in secure conditions and in a format designed to minimise the risk of forgery. - 11.14 The Academic Registrar is also responsible for maintaining a record of the names of all recipients of an academic award conferred by Anglia Ruskin University.
+- 11.9 ARU provides an award certificate to each student on whom it confers an award. - 11.10 Such certificates record: - the name of Anglia Ruskin University; - the full name of the student as entered on ARU's Student Record System.
+It is the responsibility of the student to ensure that this information is correctly entered; - the full award title as defined in Regulation 2.1 of these Academic Regulations; - the approved course title; - any award classification, as appropriate (e.g. upper second class honours, merit or distinction); - the month and year of the ARU Awards Board meeting at which the recommendation to confer the award was made; - subject to the prior approval of the Senate, the name of any Associate College with whom ARU has collaborated in relation to the named award; [NB: this currently does not apply to any Associate College] - a reference to the existence of a transcript, if the principal language of instruction for the award is not English and/or the language of assessment is not English107 - an appropriate reference if the award includes credit based on accredited prior certificated learning (APCL) or accredited prior experiential learning (APEL).